 Be extremely cautious who you give your personal information to, including banking information and social security number.
 One of the best ways to protect yourself is to get an EIN number if you’re working as an independent contractor.
 Anyone can apply for this number with the IRS and you can use it for all things taxes rather than giving out your social security number.

-If it seems too good to be true, always ask yourself, is it?
+If RVing full time jobs seem too good to be true, always ask yourself, is it?
 Never be too quick to hand over your information.
 Take time to look at all the options.
 Even if a job is legitimate, it is wise to consider the pros and cons before jumping into something.

-Full-time RVers, what kind of remote or travel job do you have?
+What kind of RVing full time jobs have you considered or done?
 If yours isn’t on the list, please comment below to give people even more ideas!

 Pro tip.
 Before you start traveling full-time, don’t forget about full-time RV insurance.